-- All health care workers including frontline workers are to be trained in standard protocols for Infection Prevention Control and should adhere to advisories for infection prevention, personal protection and physical distancing norms, for facility level care, outreach visits or home-based care. - Adequate and appropriate personal protective equipment (masks, gloves and other equipment) should be provided to health workers so that they can adhere to the advisories and protect themselves at all facilities.
-This should also apply to health care workers in those private and not-for profit sector facilities that have been requisitioned/ mobilised to provide services.
+All health care workers including frontline workers are to be trained in standard protocols for Infection Prevention Control and should adhere to advisories for infection prevention, personal protection and physical distancing norms, for facility level care, outreach visits or home-based care.
+Adequate and appropriate personal protective equipment (masks, gloves and other equipment) should be provided to health workers so that they can adhere to the advisories and protect themselves at all facilities.
+This should also apply to health care workers in those private and not-for profit sector facilities that have been requisitioned/mobilised to provide services.

-- Universal precautions to be followed while dealing with all patients/their samples, irrespective of symptomatology. - Hospital Infection Control Committees should be set up and a reporting mechanism for healthcare workers to report potential breach in PPEs and/or development of symptoms. - ▶ Handwashing corners should be available and functional at all facilities. - Dedicated helplines including existing helplines for providing psycho-social support for health care workers may be created by using suitable professionals including psychiatry department residents. - Timely payment should be ensured for ASHAs, and other service providers including those requisitioned from outside of government sector. - If necessary, additional incentives (financial and non-financial e.g. accommodation particularly for those mobilised from other areas, certificate of appreciation, etc.) could be considered. - Transport, food and stay arrangements during lockdown period/restrictions should be facilitated.
+- ➤ Handwashing corners should be available and functional at all facilities. - ➤ Dedicated helplines including existing helplines for providing psycho-social support for health care workers may be created by using suitable professionals including psychiatry department residents. - ➤ Timely payment should be ensured for ASHAs, and service providers including those requisitioned from outside of government sector. - ➤ If necessary, additional incentives (financial and non-financial e.g. accommodation particularly for those mobilised from other areas, certificate of appreciation) could be considered. - > Transport and stay arrangements during lockdown period/restrictions should be facilitated.